-The Training Support Unit will be the central repository of information relevant to the progress of all trainees in difficulty.
-Concerns or queries pertinent to trainees in difficulty will be channelled to the Unit for appropriate referral and advice.
+The Training Support Unit is the central repository of information relevant to the progress of all trainees in difficulty.
+Concerns or queries pertinent to trainees in difficulty will be channelled to the Training Support Unit for appropriate referral and advice.